This article shows how to configure location tracking for your Android or FireOS application.

-Add at least one of the following the following permission to your
+Add at least one of the following permissions to your

 AndroidManifest.xml file to declare your app’s intent to collect location data: